Gay; lesbian; coming; out; sexuality; same; sex; attracted; queer; bisexual;

 - Bfriend (a support service for people who are coming out, or their family and friends) (08) 8202-5192.

-- Gay & Lesbian Liaison Officers (GLLO) are available in many places in Australia.
+- Gay & Lesbian Liaison Officers (GLLO) are available in many Police Services in Australia.
 These officers are there to help gay, lesbian, bisexual, transgender, intersex and queer communities to get support around homophobia, abuse and human rights issues.
-Check with your local station.
-The South Australian Police have an online GLLO list: http://www.police.sa.gov.au/sapol/community_services/...
+Check with your local police station.